asift91/Manual_Migration/option1.md

 ### Option 1: Migrating Moodle with Azure ARM Templates
 * Moodle can be installed in two ways.
-    - Moodle installation on Azure with 4 predefined templates.
+    - Moodle installation on Azure with 4 predefined template.
     - Fully Configurable deployment provides various options to select with when the requirement does not match with the predefined ARM templates.
-[Click here](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy.json)
+[Portal-Link](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy.json)
 * The 4 predefined templates options such as Minimal, Short-to-Mid, Large, Maximal are available on [GitHub repository](https://github.com/Azure/moodle).
     - [Minimal](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy-minimal.json): This deployment will use NFS, MySQL, and smaller auto scale web frontend VM sku (1 core) that will give faster deployment time (less than 30 minutes) and requires only 2 VM cores currently that will fit even in a free trial Azure subscription.
     - [Small to Mid](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FMoodle%2Fmaster%2Fazuredeploy-small2mid-noha.json): Supporting up to 1000 concurrent users.
 This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search or Redis cache.